-The Global Online Animal Training Summit presenters have been hand selected.
+The Global Online Animal Training Series presenters have been hand selected.
 We are excited to bring you these experts.

 Gerry Creighton has worked in Dublin Zoo since 1983, starting as a trainee keeper, before becoming a full time zoo keeper in 1986.
 He subsequently worked as Team Leader responsible for large apes, carnivores and elephants for nearly ten years before becoming Zoo Operations Manager for animals and grounds in 2009.
 Gerry also holds an advisory role acting as elephant consultant for many international zoos, within Europe, Asia and North America.
 Gerry’s career has spanned several decades of exciting development, during which time Dublin Zoo has transformed from its Victorian beginnings in 1831 into a modern, vital and progressive European centre for conservation, education and animal husbandry.

 Topic Coming Soon!

 Dr. Parvene Farhoody started training animals in 1974 and began training professionally in 1992.
 Today, she owns and operates Behavior Matters,® Inc., a behavior consulting, training, and education service in New York City that specializes in teaching people to better understand learning principles and how these principles are applied to teach all species—human and nonhuman.

 In 2008, Parvene continued to train and teach while earning a doctorate in Learning Processes and Behavior Analysis from the Graduate Center of the City University of New York and a Master’s in Psychology with a concentration in Animal Behavior and Wildlife Conservation from Hunter College in New York City.